Good to know

 Skateboard wheels - choosing the right durometer and size

 Skateboard wheels come in many different sizes and hardnesses and even more colors and designs.
-All our skateboards wheels are made of polyurethane, which provides you with great durability and grip.
+All our skate wheels are made of polyurethane, which provides you with great durability and grip.

-The wheel durometer and size are the two main factors you should pay attention to when buying skateboard wheels.
+The wheel durometer and size are the two main factors you should pay attention to when buying new wheels for your skateboard.

 Wheel durometer: The hardness of the wheel is indicated by a numerical rating and the letter A. The durometer affects the durability, road grip and shock absorption of the wheels.
 The higher the rating, the harder the wheels.

 If you have doubts about how to choose the right wheels for your skateboard, do not hesitate to contact us.

 Skateboard wheels are all about personal preferences, but there are a few rules of thumb.